STUDY IN AUSTRALIA

 "The E80 sub-class visa Eis not the only way for an international student to become eligible for permanent residency in Australia.
 The rules are complex and if you want to become a permanent resident of Australia after you graduate you need more information.

 "For this reason we advise you not to base your decision about studying in Australia, and what course to choose, solely on permanent residency considerations.
-It is best to make your decision about which Australian qualification you choose based on the advantage it will give you in building your career in your home country, or in another country where you have the right to work."
+It is best to make your decision about which Australian qualification you choose based on the advantage it will give you in building your career in your home country, or."

 Australia Skilled Immigration Points Calculator: If you would like to assess your own chances of gaining a permanent residency visa for Australia based on the points system, complete this online form and your points score will be calculated for you!